federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V4.md

 - **NOTE:** The CSW is a type built on Python scripting and may be referred to throughout this document as **PyCSW**.

-#### AB_CREATE Workspace Detail
+#### AB_FGP_XML_BUILDER Bookmark Contents

-The AB_CREATE workspace utilizes the following sequence of custom transformers.
+The AB_FGP_XML_BUILDER workspace utilizes the following sequence of bookmarks.
+Transformer contents are indicated.
 Note that transformer names are hyperlinked to view detail:

 ##### [AB_CREATE_PRETRANSLATE](#ab_create_pretranslate-1)

-Queries both the Alberta open government portal API and the Alberta geospatial API, exposes returned attributes and filters data by open, geospatial data.
-It also contains a date filter for admin testing purposes only.

 ##### [DEFAULT_ATTRIBUTE_MAPPER](#default_attribute_mapper-4)